firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 ### [Removing a File](removing-a-file.md)
 This document provides information about how to remove a file from your local repository.
-> Follow these steps to learn how to remove a file prior to a commit
+> Follow these steps to learn how to remove a file prior to a commit.

 ### [Removing a branch from your repository](removing-branch-from-your-repository.md)
 This document provides information about how to delete a branch from your repository.